Be Water

 From the start we wanted the game to take place on a kitchen countertop, we just needed to find the right inspiration.

 After scouring listings on Zillow, the team really liked this elongated, U-shaped kitchen we kept seeing.
-It can be hard to tell from an in-game POV, but from an aerial view the inspiration is pretty obvious.
+It can be hard to tell in-game, but from above the inspiration becomes clear.

 Aerial view of the kitchen in-game.

 Despite the look of the screenshots so far, we had actually planned for an entirely photorealistic direction early on.
-I even modeled the kitchen sink in the style.
+I even modeled the kitchen sink in a realistic style!

 The old kitchen sink, rendered in Substance Painter.

-But while we all loved the look of our kitchen countertop, we still weren't sure how to translate the idea of "being water" into game mechanics.
-It was one of the undecided aspects of my original pitch, so a lot of my early ideation was spent exploring potential abilities for our playable droplet.
+But while we all loved the look of our kitchen countertop, I was still working on translating the idea of "being water" into game mechanics.
+It was one of the more unexplored aspects of my original pitch (ironic, right?), so a lot of my early ideation was spent exploring potential abilities for our playable droplet.

 A silly concept for squeezing through tight spaces.